LSD Toxicity

 Lysergic acid diethylamide (LSD) in assorted pill forms.

-While LSD usage reached epidemic proportions in the 1960s, there has been a reduction of abuse owing to constraints on the manufacture and distribution of the drug.
-It is classified as a Schedule I drug by the US Food and Drug Administration, meaning it is considered a narcotic drug with no known acceptable medical use that has a high potential for abuse, and the possession of any amount of LSD is illegal.
+While LSD usage reached epidemic proportions in the 1960s, subsequent constraints on the manufacture and distribution of the drug have led to a reduction in rates of abuse.
+LSD is classified as a schedule I drug by the US Food and Drug Administration, meaning it is considered a narcotic drug with no known acceptable medical use that has a high potential for abuse; the possession of any amount of LSD is illegal.

 The prototype of the hallucinogen class, LSD was first developed in 1938, when the Swiss biochemist Albert Hofmann synthesized it from lysergic acid while researching the medical effects of ergot-derived synthetic molecules.
 However, the hallucinogenic properties of LSD were not discovered until 1943, when Hofmann unintentionally ingested the substance and experienced an “extremely stimulated experience."[6]